lake-wg/edhoc/draft-ietf-lake-edhoc.md

 09
 ~~~~~~~~~~~~~~~~~~~~~~~

-Note that since C_I is a byte string of length one, it is encoded as the corresponding integer subtracted by 24 (see bstr_identifier in {{bstr_id}}).
+Note that since C_I is a byte string in the interval h'00' to h'2f', it is encoded as the corresponding integer subtracted by 24 (see bstr_identifier in {{bstr_id}}).
 Thus 0x09 = 09, 9 - 24 = -15, and -15 in CBOR encoding is equal to 0x2e.

 ~~~~~~~~~~~~~~~~~~~~~~~
 C_I (1 byte)